Simeón Ola: Revolutionary

 He joined the local branch of the Katipunan in his hometown province of Albay and later became its leader.
 With the help of a parish priest he was able to acquire arms to support his men.
 He was promoted to the rank of captain after the Battle of Camalig in Albay, 1898 and to the rank of major after an ambush mission that led to the capture of three Americans.
 He was the leader of the subsequent attacks on Oas, Ligao, and Jovellar.
 He later surrendered on the condition that his men would be granted amnesty.
 He was put on trial and convicted of sedition.
 He was sentenced to thirty years in prison.
-In 1904, he was given a pardon and returned to his place of birth and became the municipal president.
+In 1904, he was given a pardon and returned to his place of birth and became the municipal president for 2 terms in 1910-1912 and 1916-1919.

 Controversies

 At least two potential problems surrounded Ola as the last general to surrender to the American forces.
 First, he had surrendered earlier on July 5, 1901, as an officer (major) of Vito Belarmino.
 Second, his role as a zone commander is not mentioned in Miguel Malvar's statement on the condition of his command that he provided in December 1901.
 Nor was any documentation of his commission as general preserved.

-Noting that claims that Simeon Ola was "The :Last Filipino General to Surrender" only surfaced in 2007 and any mention of this fact in older references are conveniently missing.
+Noting that claims that Simeon Ola was "The Last Filipino General to Surrender" only surfaced in 2007 and any mention of this fact in older references are conveniently missing.